michelve/osx_mac_address_changer/README.md

-# osx_mac_address_changer
+# OSX MAC Address Changer
-change your mac address randomly and automatically
+Change your mac address randomly and automatically, it will auto save your original mac address into your user profile.
+Works for both wirless and ethernet connection.